 Thus the "powered by" was born - a hopeful plan to create an access point technology that can be integrated with existing smart or electric lock styles.

-As 2020 rolls around the Keyless idea begins its quest into reality.
-We've built the lock, I've laid out the product design, and now we're off to the races with our beta testers.
+As 2020 arrives, keyless begins its quest into reality.
+We've built the hardware, we've secured brokerage users, I've laid out the product design, and now we're off to the races with our beta testers.
 If you have any input or if this idea sounds like a fun - please reach out!

 I've collected many whiteboard & sketchbook shots throughout my process on my process instagram.